-DCEG researchers are studying cancer risks among populations who are occupationally exposed to radiation.
+DCEG researchers are studying cancer risks among populations (called cohorts) who have been occupationally exposed to radiation for varying periods of time.
+These populations include:

 Chernobyl Clean-up Workers